matrix-org/matrix-spec-proposals/proposals/XXXX-explicit-read-receipts-on-event-send.md

-# MSCXXXX: Explicit read receipts for sent events
+# MSC4005: Explicit read receipts for sent events

 Today, the spec dictates that clients should not send read receipts for their own events, and homeservers should clear notifications in a room for a user after the user sends an event to the